cuongpham2110/gofime-api-documents/README.md

 #### Bug report

 Please submit bug or request through Github issue.
-You may write description in a detailed way so that we can solve your issue appropriately and quickly
+You may write description in a detailed way so that we can solve your issue appropriately and quickly.